-Admittedly, I feel like no party is ever complete without pizza so it’s pretty easy for me to think of this as perfect party food.
+Admittedly, I feel like no party is ever complete without pizza so it’s pretty easy for me to think of this dessert or breakfast pizza as perfect party food.

-If you’re stuck at your desk working today (like me!), rest assured that you can save this for the weekend and it will taste just as sweet.
-It’s a dessert that looks indulgent… and don’t tell your kids this… but it really isn’t.
-A healthy oat “pizza” crust, sweetened only with ripe banana, and topped with easy coconut whipped cream, fruit and a super easy but optional homemade chocolate sauce.
+It’s a meal that looks indulgent.
+But don’t tell your kids this: it really isn’t.
+Here’s a healthy oat “pizza” crust, sweetened only with ripe banana.
+I topped mine with coconut whipped cream, fruit and a super easy but optional homemade chocolate sauce.

 ** Extra tip alert! **

-Enjoy this quick, easy and endlessly customizable recipe for dessert or breakfast pizza!
+I hope you enjoy this quick, easy and endlessly customizable recipe for dessert or breakfast pizza!

 Party Time Dessert Pizza